 The email is HTML based and can use custom tags.

-- Require user login before app download: if you want your testers to first create a tester account prior to downloading your app.
-This is the flow the tester will go through.
+- Require user login before app download: if you want your testers to first login to their tester account prior to downloading your app.
+This will prevent unregistered/unauthorized testers downloading apps.

 - Require [Google] Sign on for all users: all users will have to sign on using a google email address.
 This is the case when you use google email integration.